AdaCore/spark2014/docs/ug/en/usage_scenarios.rst

 on contracts, all that is known at analysis time about the value returned by a getter function is what is available from its signature and contract.
-Typically, one may want to use :ref:`Scalar Ranges` or :ref:`Predicates` to constrain the return type of such getter functions, to reflect the operational constraints respected by all parameterizations.
+Typically, one may want to use :ref:`Scalar Ranges` or :ref:`Predicates` to constrain the return subtype of such getter functions, to reflect the operational constraints respected by all parameterizations.

 This technique ensures that the results of applying |GNATprove| are valid not